RomanK2311/CalcMaster-A-Calculator-App/README.md

 <br>
 <br>

-# ⚠️ Disclaimer
+> [!NOTE]
-The app is designed to run on Android devices and does not support web browsers.
+> The app is designed to run on Android devices and does not support web browsers.
 Attempting to open the app in a browser will not work.

 <br>